xrsrush1/TeamFear/README.md

 **Screenshots & Videos:**
 ======================================================
-Here are some visuals to give you a sneak peek into the VR Regreening Africa Education Application:
+Here are some visuals to give you a sneak peek into the Surviving in Somalia Application:

 Watch a brief walkthrough on our YouTube video for a more in-depth preview.
 Youtube Link: